 But don’t take my word for it!
 Just go to Zürich and witness it with your own eyes.
 I guarantee you will not be disappointed.

-As of now, all Zürich Christmas markets are set to take place in 2022 as planned.
-Although the situation may change in the future, I personally don’t expect any last-minute cancellations as was the case two years ago.
+However, as of now, all Zürich Christmas markets are set to take place in 2022 as planned with no additional restrictions.
+And personally, I don’t expect any last-minute cancellations as was the case two years ago.

 Zürich Christmas Markets